When Is the Best Time to Sell a House in Texas?

 When is the best time to sell a house in Texas?

-For instance, the Dallas Fort-Worth (DFW) metro area leads the nation in population growth.
-As explained by top real estate agent Jason Danford with the Brent Germany Team, continued growth in his area of the DFW metro area “created a year-round selling season,” but adds that the best month is “in the spring,” like March.
+For instance, the Dallas-Fort Worth (DFW) metro area leads the nation in population growth.
+As explained by top real estate agent Jason Danford of the Brent Germany Team, continued growth in his part of the DFW metro area “created a year-round selling season,” but adds that the best month to sell is in the spring, typically March and April.

 Don’t let Corpus Christi’s size fool you.
-Since COVID-19, there have been “really good figures for people moving to the area,” explained Corpus Christi top real estate agent Kim Erwin, who works with over 65% more single-family homes than the average area agent.
+Since 2021, there have been “really good figures for people moving to the area,” says Corpus Christi top real estate agent Kim Erwin, who works with over 80% more single-family homes than the average area agent.

 To give you a better idea, we’ve looked at historical real estate transaction data from 15 cities of different sizes that provide an overview of what might be the best times to sell your Texas home and the possible benefits.
 Your selling results will vary depending on what’s happening in your market and other home-selling variables.